rajeshrinet/pyross/README.md

 ![Imagel](examples/banner.png)

-## Contact
-The authors  can be contacted at: rs200@cam.ac.uk (Rajesh Singh) and ra413@cam.ac.uk (R. Adhikari).
-Please [open an issue](https://github.com/rajeshrinet/pyross/issues) in preference to emailing us with queries, as these can then be shared with others with similar queries.
-Thanks!

 ## About

 [PyRoss](https://gitlab.com/rajeshrinet/pyross) is a numerical library for mathematical modelling of infectious disease in Python.
 Currently the library supports structured compartment models formulated as systems of differential equations.